-- A. Number: Only one accessory dwelling is permitted per lot. - B. Other Applicable Laws: Accessory dwellings must comply with all applicable local, state and federal laws. - C. Placement on the Lot: A detached accessory dwelling shall be sited to the rear of the principal building.
-If the lot exceeds two (2) acres in size the accessory dwelling may be sited to the side of the principal building. - D. Yard Requirements: The accessory dwelling shall meet all yard requirements as established for principal uses within the land development district in which it is located.
+- A. Number: Accessory dwellings may only be located on a lot with an existing single-family dwelling.
+The number of accessory dwellings per lot shall be as specified in Table 4.5.2.
+Accessory dwellings count toward, and may not exceed, the density of the underlying zoning district. - B. Other Applicable Laws: Accessory dwellings must comply with all applicable local, state and federal laws.

+- C. Placement on the Lot: The placement of detached accessory dwellings on a lot shall be in accordance with Table 4.5.2. - D. Yard Requirements: The accessory dwelling shall meet all yard requirements as established for principal uses within the land development district in which it is located. - E. Compatibility. - 1.
+The accessory dwelling shall meet all applicable design standards for the land development district in which it is located in accordance with Chapter 5. - 2.
-E. Compatibility.

-- 1. The accessory dwelling shall meet all applicable design standards for the land development district in which it is located in accordance with Chapter 5. - 2.
 The accessory dwelling shall be clearly subordinate (size, etc.) to the main structure. - 3.
-The exterior of the accessory dwelling shall be compatible with the principal residence in terms of color, siding, and roofing appearance. - F. Manufactured Housing, Campers, Recreational Vehicles, Etc. Prohibited For Use: Manufactured housing, campers, travel trailers and recreational vehicles are not permitted for use as an accessory dwelling.
+The exterior of the accessory dwelling shall be compatible with the principal residence in terms of color, siding, and roofing appearance. - F. Campers, Park Models, Tiny Homes on Wheels, Recreational Vehicles, Etc. Prohibited For Use: Campers, park models, tiny homes on wheels, travel trailers and recreational vehicles are not permitted for use as an accessory dwelling, unless granted under a temporary housing permit for emergencies.
+Manufactured housing is allowed as an accessory dwelling only if it is permitted as a use in the underlying zoning district, subject to additional standards and design guidelines in Chapters 3 and 5.
+Manufactured housing is not allowed as an accessory dwelling in Mixed-Use Overlay Districts except for the westside of the Dellwood Medium Density District and within the Railroad Overlay District.